rohanb2018/carracing_obstacles/README.md

 ...
 ```

+By default, `OBSTACLE_PROB` will be set to 0.05.
 Note that the time limit of 1000 timesteps is to ensure that behavior is identical to that of the
 built-in CarRacing-v0 environment.